kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/call.md

 description: CALL clause is a reading clause used for executing schema functions.
 ---

-`CALL` clause is used for executing schema functions.
-The following tables lists built-in schema functions
+The `CALL` clause is used for executing schema functions.
+The following tables lists the built-in schema functions:

 | Function | Description |
 | ----------- | --------------- |